Ludwig Martens: Early years

-In 1893 Martens graduated from a Kursk Realschule and entered Saint Petersburg State Institute of Technology, from which he graduated to become a mechanical engineer.
+In 1893, Martens graduated from a Kursk Realschule and entered Saint Petersburg State Institute of Technology, from which he graduated to become a mechanical engineer.

 He was fluent in English, German, French, and Russian.

 Political career

 While at the State Institute of Technology, Martens became acquainted with Vladimir Lenin and Julius Martov.
 Soon he became a member of their illegal Marxist group League of Struggle for the Emancipation of the Working Class.

-In 1896 he was arrested, imprisoned for three years, and in 1899 as he was thought to be a German national was exiled to Germany where he became a member of the Social Democratic Party of Germany and was forced into the German Army.
-In 1902 he graduated from the Technical College of Charlottenburg.
-In 1905, he fled from Germany to Switzerland supporting Lenin as an aide and ensuring that pamphlets and explosives are smuggled into Russia.
+In 1896, he was arrested and imprisoned for three years.
+In 1899, as he was thought to be a German national, he was exiled to Germany, where he became a member of the Social Democratic Party of Germany and was forced into the German Army.
+In 1902, he graduated from the Technische Hochschule in Charlottenburg (now Technische Universität Berlin).
+In 1905, he fled from Germany to Switzerland, where he supported Lenin as an aide and ensured that pamphlets and explosives were smuggled into Russia.

 In 1906, following the failure of the 1905 Russian Revolution, Martens emigrated to Great Britain and secretly established a machine gun factory for Lenin.
 Martens worked as a procurement agent for the Demidov Iron and Steel Works, purchasing machinery for the large industrial works, one of the largest steel works in Russia.
 In 1914, he declared himself a German alien and left for New York after British intelligence began surveillance of him.

 In New York as an engineer, he worked for an import-export business and became close to other similarly politically minded persons to spread Lenin's work and ideas.

-In 1915, with the onset of World War I, the Kursk steel mill owned by Martens' family was confiscated by the Russian government because the Martens family were considered German nationals.
-In 1916 Martens emigrated to the United States where he worked as a vice president of the engineering firm Weinberg & Posner (New York City).
+In 1915, with the onset of World War I, the Kursk steel mill owned by Martens's family was confiscated by the Russian government because the Martens family were considered German nationals.
+In 1916, Martens emigrated to the United States where he worked as a vice president of the engineering firm Weinberg & Posner (New York City).